 - Notice the situation.
 Be aware of your surroundings. - Interpret it as a problem.
 Ask yourself, "Do I recognize that someone needs help?" - Feel responsible to act.
 Educate yourself on what to do. - Intervene safely.
 Take action but be sure to keep yourself safe. - Tell another person.
 Being with others is a good idea when a situation looks dangerous. - What can my friends and I do to be safe? - Have a plan.
-Talk to your friends about your plan BEFORE you go out. - Go out together.
+Talk to your friends about your plan BEFORE you go out.

+- Go out together.
 Go out as a group and come home as a group; never separate and never leave your friend(s) behind. - Watch out for others.
-If you are walking at night with friends and notice someone who seems vulnerable walking by themselves in the same direction, ask them to join you so they doesn't have to walk alone. - Trust your instincts.
-If a situation or person doesn't seem "right" to you, trust your instincts and remove yourself, if possible, from the situation.
+If you are walking at night with friends and notice a woman walking by herself in the same direction, ask her to join you so she doesn't have to walk alone. - Trust your instincts.
+If a situation or person doesn't seem "right" to you, trust your instinct and remove yourself, if possible, from the situation.